-The following table provides information regarding the Company's repurchases of its common stock during the three months ended March 31, 2010:
+The following table provides information regarding the Company's repurchases of its common stock during the three months ended September 30, 2010:

-A pproximate

-Total Number of Do ollar Value of

-Shares Sha ares that May

-Purchased as Yet Be

-Total Number of Part of Publicly Purchased

-Shares Ave rage Price Announced Under the

-Period Purchased Paid per Share Program Progr Program

-January 1 through January 31, 2010 \$ \$ 41,545,000

-February 1 through February 28, 2010 15,984(1) 16.02 - 41,545,000

-March 1 through March 31, 2010 162,300(2) 18.46 162,300 38,548,000

-Total 178,284 \$ 18.24 162,300
+Total Number of pproximate llar Value of Shares ares that May Purchased as Yet Be Total Number of A uaga Drica Part of Publicly Purchased Period Shares Purchased Average Price Paid per Share Announced Program Under the Program July 1 through July 31, 2010 158,600(2) \$ 18.66 158,600 \$ 22,920,000 August 1 through August 31, 2010 \$ 22,920,000 September 1 through September 30, 2010 12,648(1) 20.64 \$ 22,920,000 Total 171.248 ď 18.81 158,600

-(1) Pursuant to our 2005 Incentive Plan, we granted restricted share awards ("RSAs").
+- (1) Pursuant to our 2005 Incentive Plan, we granted restricted share awards ("RSAs").
 These awards have requisite service periods of either three or four years and vest in increments of either 33% or 25% on the anniversary dates of the grants.
 Under each arrangement, stock is issued without direct cost to the employee.
-During the three months ended March 31, 2010, 46,750 shares of the RSAs vested.
-We withheld 15,984 of those shares to pay the employees' portion of applicable payroll taxes.

-(2) In fiscal 2005, we announced that our board of directors approved a stock repurchase program authorizing us, from time to time as market and business conditions warrant, to acquire up to \$80 million of our common stock, and that we intend to use existing cash and cash equivalents to fund these repurchases.
+During the three months ended September 30, 2010, 43,014 shares of the RSAs vested.
+We withheld 12,648 of those shares to pay the employees' portion of applicable payroll taxes. - (2) In fiscal 2005, we announced that our board of directors approved a stock repurchase program authorizing us, from time to time as market and business conditions warrant, to acquire up to \$80 million of our common stock, and that we intend to use existing cash and cash equivalents to fund these repurchases.
 In May 2006, our board of directors approved an increase of \$30 million to the stock repurchase program, bringing the total of the approved program to \$110 million.
-In March 2007, our board of directors approved an increase of \$100 million to its current repurchase authorization, bringing the total authorization to \$210 million, of which approximately \$39 million remains available.
+In March 2007, our board of directors approved an increase of \$100 million to its current repurchase authorization, bringing the total authorization to \$210 million, of which approximately \$22.9 million remains available.
 In June 2007, we implemented this previously announced increase to our share repurchase program.
 There is no guarantee as to the exact number of shares that will be repurchased by us.
 Repurchased shares are returned to the status of authorized but unissued shares of common stock.
 In March 2005, our board of directors approved a plan under Rule 10b5-1 of the Securities Exchange Act of 1934 to facilitate the repurchase of shares of common stock under the existing stock repurchase program.
-Under our Rule 10b5-1 plan, we have delegated authority over the timing and amount of repurchases to an independent broker, to purchase shares at times when we ordinarily would not be in the market because of self-imposed trading blackout periods, such as the time immediately preceding the end of the fiscal quarter through a period three business days following our quarterly earnings release.
-During the three months ended March 31, 2010, all shares were purchased in open-market transactions.
+Under our Rule 10b5-1 plan, we have delegated authority over the timing and amount of repurchases to an independent broker who does not have access to inside information about the Company.
+Rule 10b5-1 allows us, through the independent broker, to purchase shares at times when we ordinarily would not be in the market because of self-imposed trading blackout periods, such as the time immediately preceding the end of the fiscal quarter through a period three business days following our quarterly earnings release.
+During the three months ended September 30, 2010, all shares were purchased in open-market transactions.